No passwords, No popups, No AI, No cost:

 April 3, 2008

 Hi, Richard.
-My experience has been that not even gold plating has made aluminum pop rivets into satisfactory fasteners for stainless steel, even in more general applications let alone in the "seacoast environment" that Saibal S is speaking of.
-If you were referring to Ronald R's posting instead, coatings of that sort sound more promising.
+My experience has been that not even gold plating will make aluminum pop rivets into a satisfactory fastener for stainless steel at all, let alone in the "seacoast environment" that Saibal S speaks of.
+If you were referring more specifically to Ronald R's posting, coatings of that sort do sound more promising.

-But should you sell your coating process to an aluminum pop rivet supplier and they start advertising it for use on stainless steel panels, I'd love to track how it works.
+Still, if you do sell your coating process to an aluminum pop rivet supplier, I'd love to track how it actually worked.
 Thanks.

 Regards,